 This course considers the history and interpretation of violence, destruction, ethnic cleansing, genocide and war; what does it mean to bear witness?
-Prerequisites: HS-121 HS-122 OR HS-123; Course Type(s): Values.
+Prerequisites: HS-121 HS-122 OR HS-123; Course Type(s): Values,Core curriculum course.

 HS-438.
 Western Science and Occult.
 3 Credits.